vaibhavudaywal/ecom-crawler/README.md

-# CraftyCult Product Crawler
+# Ecom Product Crawler

-This repository contains a Python script designed to crawl product pages from `https://craftycult.com/product/` and extract structured information in Markdown format.
+This repository contains a Python script designed to crawl product pages from `https://craftycult.com/product/`(Any Ecom store url where you could extract product's data) and extract structured information in Markdown format.
 The extracted data is AI-friendly and ready for use in machine learning tasks or documentation.

 ---